Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 And we're talking about where those franchises are right now.

 Not where they could be in a couple of years, all right?
 Well, I mean, where they are right now, I have only seen 24 minutes of the new Fantastic Four.
-So that's why only 24.
+So that is why.

 I was invited to a preview event that showed 24 minutes of clips from Fantastic Four.
 Sorry.